-9. Student Behaviors
+10. Student Behaviors

-9.1 All students are held responsible for meeting course and clinical requirements.
+10.1 All students are held responsible for meeting course and clinical requirements.
 Students must consistently demonstrate behavior reflective of professional practice at the University and in public environments.
 Failure to demonstrate professional behavior may result in dismissal from the program.

-9.2 Professional behavior includes:

-- Taking actions that are consistent with professional nursing practice at the university and in public environments. (e.g., the Nursing Code of Ethics and the Minnesota Nurse Practice Act).. - Attending all learning experiences regularly and punctually. - Informing course faculty in advance if unable to attend scheduled classroom meetings, exams or clinical experiences, or if unable to meet project deadlines. - Complying with contracted requirements of clinical facilities and practicum sites. - Demonstrating behavior that is professional and respectful to faculty, peers, patients, and staff in the classroom, within online courses, and in clinical facilities and practicum sites. - Demonstrating awareness that the classroom, lab, and clinical environments are learning environments.
-Unless otherwise directed, this includes turning cell phones off and arranging for emergency contacts in a manner that does not disrupt class or client care. - 9.3.
-Students or organizations may be subject to university discipline for any of the misconduct noted in university procedure #112 that occurs at any time on university-controlled premises or at university approved or sponsored functions, including clinical sites.
-Behaviors that endanger the physical or psychological safety of patients, family members, staff, peers, or instructors are unacceptable.

-- 9.3.1.
-Students exhibiting unprofessional behavior will be notified by faculty that such behavior is unacceptable.
+- 10.2 Professional behavior includes: - Taking actions that are consistent with professional nursing practice at the University and in public environments. (e.g., the Nursing Code of Ethics and the Minnesota Nurse Practice Act). - Understanding and maintaining confidentiality consistent with HIPAA, professional ethics, and other regulations. - Attending all learning experiences regularly and punctually. - Complying with contracted requirements of clinical facilities and practicum sites. - Demonstrating behavior that is professional and respectful to faculty, peers, patients, and staff in the classroom, within online courses, and in clinical facilities and practicum sites. - Demonstrating awareness that the classroom, lab, and clinical environments are learning environments.
+Use of electronic devices should be limited to class or lab activities and/or assignments. - 10.3 Students or organizations may be subject to university discipline for any of the misconduct noted in university procedure #112 that occurs at any time on university-controlled premises or at university approved or sponsored functions, including clinical sites.
+Behaviors that endanger the physical or psychological safety of patients, family members, staff, peers, or instructors are unacceptable. - 10.4 Students exhibiting unprofessional behavior will be notified by faculty that such behavior is unacceptable.
 Faculty members or others in the position of authority may take any immediate and temporary actions necessary to protect the classroom or program atmosphere, to uphold established policies, regulations, and laws.
 Any behaviors that violate the Student Code of Conduct may also be subject to investigation.
-Depending upon the nature of the incident or the number of incidents, the faculty may consult with the Office of the Dean of Students or the Student Conduct Office to authorize a conduct investigation under University Student Code of Conduct Policy #1020 and Procedure #112. - 9.3.2.
-During clinical experiences, students who possess a professional role license (RN, Dental Hygienists) are providing care as students.
+Depending upon the nature of the incident or the number of incidents, the faculty may consult with the Office of the Dean of Students or the appropriate University office to authorize a conduct investigation under University Student Code of Conduct Policy #1020 and Procedure #112. - 10.5 During clinical experiences, students who possess a professional role license (RN, Dental Hygienists) are providing care as students.
 However, licensed students are accountable for their professional behavioral as related to licensure.
 For example, the Minnesota Nurse Practice Act (148.263 Sub.
 3) includes an obligation to report violations that are likely to result in disciplinary action.
 Such violations will be reported to the Minnesota Board of Nursing.

-10. Practicum and Contract Requirements of Clinical Facilities and Practicum Sites
+11 Practicum and Contract Requirements of Clinical Facilities and Practicum Sites